 The Iterator trait has a number of different methods with default implementations provided for us by the standard library; you can find out all about these methods by looking in the standard library API documentation for the Iterator trait.
 Some of these methods call the next method in their definition, which is why we’re required to implement the next method when implementing the Iterator trait.

-The methods that call the next method are called consuming adaptors, since calling them uses up the iterator.
-An example of a consuming adaptor is the sum method.
-This method takes ownership of the iterator and iterates through the items by repeatedly calling next, thus consuming the iterator.
-As it iterates through each item, it adds each item to a running total and returns the total when iteration has completed.
+Methods that call next are called consuming adaptors, because calling them uses up the iterator.
+One example is the sum method, which takes ownership of the iterator and iterates through the items by repeatedly calling next, thus consuming the iterator.
+As it iterates through, it adds each item to a running total and returns the total when iteration is complete.
 Listing 13-16 has a test illustrating a use of the sum method:

 Filename: src/lib.rs